Fathin-Ishrak-Romeo/Sensor-based-Access-Authentication-and-Cheating-Detection-System-during-exam-using-Arduino/README.md

 8. Connect the Arduino to the PC's USB port with the whole circuit setup.
 9. Go to: Tools > Board > Arduino AVR Boards > Select: Arduino UNO.
 ![Description](images/3.png)
-10. Go to: Tools > Port > Select the port to which the Arduino is connected (If multiple ports are shown, try connecting one by one to find out the actual port).
+10. Go to: Tools > Port > Select the port to which the Arduino is connected (If multiple ports are shown, try connecting one by one to find the actual port).
 11. Now open the [RFID_UID_Program.ino](https://github.com/Fathin-Ishrak-Romeo/Sensor-based-Smart-Desk-with-Student-Access-Authentication-System-during-exam-using-Arduino/blob/main/Module%201%20Access%20Authentication%20System/RFID_UID_Program/RFID_UID_Program.ino) file in Arduino IDE & upload it.
 12. Open the serial monitor from the top right of the Arduino IDE.
 13. It will ask to Scan your RFID card.
 14. Scan any of the RFID tags that you want to make the key.
 15. Copy the UID that appears in the serial monitor. </br>
 ![Description](images/4.png)
-17. Now open the [Student_Access_Authentication_Program.ino](https://github.com/Fathin-Ishrak-Romeo/Sensor-based-Smart-Desk-with-Student-Access-Authentication-System-during-exam-using-Arduino/blob/main/Module%201%20Access%20Authentication%20System/Student_Access_Authentication_Program/Student_Access_Authentication_Program.ino) file.
+17. Now open the [Student_Access_Authentication_Program.ino](https://github.com/Fathin-Ishrak-Romeo/Sensor-based-Smart-Desk-with-Student-Access-Authentication-System-during-exam-using-Arduino/blob/main/Module%201%20Access%20Authentication%20System/Student_Access_Authentication_Program/Student_Access_Authentication_Program.ino) file in Arduino IDE.
 18. Look for the variable named "String MasterTag" and replace the value in the variable with the previously copied UID. </br>
 ![Description](images/5.png)
 20. Save the program.
 21. Upload it.
-22. Open the [I2C_Scanner_Program_for_LCD_Display.ino](https://github.com/Fathin-Ishrak-Romeo/Sensor-based-Smart-Desk-with-Student-Access-Authentication-System-during-exam-using-Arduino/blob/main/Module%201%20Access%20Authentication%20System/I2C_Scanner_Program_for_LCD_Display/I2C_Scanner_Program_for_LCD_Display.ino) file & upload it.
+22. Open the [I2C_Scanner_Program_for_LCD_Display.ino](https://github.com/Fathin-Ishrak-Romeo/Sensor-based-Smart-Desk-with-Student-Access-Authentication-System-during-exam-using-Arduino/blob/main/Module%201%20Access%20Authentication%20System/I2C_Scanner_Program_for_LCD_Display/I2C_Scanner_Program_for_LCD_Display.ino) file in Arduino IDE & upload it.
 23. Open the serial monitor from the top right of the Arduino IDE.
 24. Copy the I2C address of the display (e.g. 0x27, 0x38, 0x39, 0x42, etc.) </br>
 ![Description](images/7.png)
-26. Now open the [Student_Access_Authentication_Program.ino](https://github.com/Fathin-Ishrak-Romeo/Sensor-based-Smart-Desk-with-Student-Access-Authentication-System-during-exam-using-Arduino/blob/main/Module%201%20Access%20Authentication%20System/Student_Access_Authentication_Program/Student_Access_Authentication_Program.ino) file.
+26. Now open the [Student_Access_Authentication_Program.ino](https://github.com/Fathin-Ishrak-Romeo/Sensor-based-Smart-Desk-with-Student-Access-Authentication-System-during-exam-using-Arduino/blob/main/Module%201%20Access%20Authentication%20System/Student_Access_Authentication_Program/Student_Access_Authentication_Program.ino) file in Arduino IDE.
 27. Look for the function named "LiquidCrystal_I2C lcd" and replace the first parameter with the previously copied I2C address. </br>
 ![Description](images/6.png)
 29. Save the program.